Dom-888/Mini-Project--Responsive-Design/README.md

-# Responsive-Design---Mini-Project

-Purposes:
--Using moble-first approach
+# Purposes of the project:
+- Using mobile-first approach
--Testing html shotcuts
+- Testing html shotcuts